 - Poorly maintained escalators and elevators; and

 - Uneven and poorly maintained sidewalks and walkways.

 These are just a few examples, of course.
 No matter what kind of dangerous property condition leads to someone falling and getting hurt, the team at Jacoby & Meyers, LLP has the know-how to investigate the root cause and to pinpoint who should have prevented it.

-Slip and Falls Commonly Result in Traumatic Brain Injuries
+Slip and Fall Accidents in Manhattan and Brain Injuries

 According to the CDC, unintentional falls constitute the number one cause of traumatic brain injuries (TBI) in adults older than 65 and in children.
 Slip and fall accidents can often cause a person to hit their head on the pavement, ground, or floor below them.
 A sudden blow to the head can lead to a traumatic injury to the brain ranging from “mild” (i.e., a concussion) to severe.
 No matter the label, however, any TBI can inflict lifelong complications for victims and their families.
 Children who sustain a TBI can risk developmental difficulties that sometimes go undetected for months or years.